sudo-anmol/design-internship/applications/rohit-sinha.md

 ## 5. Why you want to join Amber

-_Finding student accommodation was chaos — opaque listings, unresponsive landlords, no real sense of what I was signing up for.
+_Finding student accommodation was chaos, opaque listings, unresponsive landlords, no real sense of what I was signing up for.
 That experience stuck with me.
 Amber is solving exactly that moment: when students are stressed, far from home, and trying to make a big decision with very little to go on.
 That's the kind of problem I want to design for, and Amber is actually doing it at scale._

 ---